-Dan is co-chair of Paul Weiss' Securities Litigation and Enforcement Group.
-The Group has been named Securities Litigation Department of the Year by The American Lawyer, Benchmark Litigation, Law360 and U.S. News and World Report.
-The American Lawyer called the practice "big, powerful and swaggering," noting that "no other firm matched the number and magnitude of headline making securities litigation."
-Similarly, Chambers ranks the Securities Litigation Department in Band 1, stating that the Group has "a truly enviable securities litigation practice," a "dazzlingly deep bench" and "some of the most cutting-edge securities cases."
-And Legal 500 gives the Group its highest rating, noting that "its excellent, wise counselors combine deep legal knowledge with a practical and business-like view."
+Dan is a senior partner in Paul, Weiss’ Securities Litigation and Enforcement Group.
+The Group has been named Securities Litigation Department of the Year by The American Lawyer, The New York Law Journal, Benchmark Litigation, Law360 and U.S. News and World Report.
+The American Lawyer called the practice “big, powerful and swaggering,” noting that “no other firm matched the number and magnitude of headline making securities litigation.”
+Similarly, Chambers ranks the Securities Litigation Department in Band 1, stating that the Group has “a truly enviable securities litigation practice,” a “dazzlingly deep bench” and “some of the most cutting-edge securities cases.”
+And Legal 500 gives the Group its highest rating, noting that “its excellent, wise counselors combine deep legal knowledge with a practical and business-like view.”

-- 21st Century Fox in the internal investigation of Roger Ailes.
+- 21st Century Fox, in the internal investigation of Bill O’Reilly and Roger Ailes.

-- Steven A. Cohen and SAC Capital (now Point72 Asset Management), in criminal and regulatory proceedings and litigations arising out of claims of insider trading.
+- Steven A. Cohen and SAC Capital, in criminal and regulatory proceedings and litigations arising out of claims of insider trading.

 - Bank of America, in litigations by shareholders, the SEC and New York Attorney General arising out of its $50 billion merger with Merrill Lynch.